pytroll/pytroll/web/source/index.rst

 to have a look and give us a hand):

 * python-geotiepoints_ for interpolating (and extrapolation) geographic tiepoints
-* posttroll_ for a higher-level messaging library for pytroll
+* posttroll_ a higher-level messaging library for pytroll
 * pykdtree_ for really fast nearest neighbour search
 * trollcast_ for realtime sharing of weather satellite data
 * pyspectral_ to read and manipulate satellite sensor spectral responses and solar irradiance spectra
 * pydecorate_ to simplify the drawing of logos, text labels, color scales and legends onto images
 * trollimage_ the new image packagse for pytroll (replaces and enhances the image.py module in mpop)
+* trollsift_ for the formatting, parsing and filtering of satellite granule file names

 .. _DMI: http://www.dmi.dk
 .. _SMHI: http://www.smhi.se